The Web Health

 Traction is another treatment that some people try.
 This involves using pulleys and weights to gently stretch the spine.
 The idea is to move a slipped disk back into place and relieve pressure.
 However, the pain relief from traction only lasts as long as the traction is being applied.

-Studies show that people who try CBT often become more active.
+Studies show that people who try CBT often becomes more active.
 This is great news because exercise can help prevent back pain from coming back.
-In fact, research suggests a strong link between increased physical activity and a reduced risk of back pain returning.
+Research suggests a strong link between increased physical activity and a reduced risk of back pain returning.
+For instance, if you have a sore lower back when coughing, CBT may help reduce anxiety and muscular tension that worsens the pain.

 Surgery for Back Pain